-When the monitor displays the front view and the steering wheel turns about 90 degrees or less from the neutral position, both the right and left predictive course lines (6) are displayed.
-When the steering wheel turns about 90 degrees or more, the predictive course line is displayed only on the opposite side of the turn.
+When the monitor displays the front view and the steering wheel turns about 90 degrees or less from the straight ahead position, both the right and left predictive course lines (6) are displayed.
+When the steering wheel turns about 90 degrees or more, a line is displayed only on the opposite side of the turn.

-Bird's-eye view
+Bird's-eve view: